 I was finally ready to make the leap, and so I began with the diet that had been recommended to me years prior, The Specific Carbohydrate Diet (SCD).
 When I initially read Breaking the Vicious Cycle years prior, I thought there was no way I’d ever be able to stick to any diet that didn’t allow grains.
 But now, at my most desperate place, I was willing to do anything.
 It turned out that SCD wasn’t quite right for me (too many nut flours and the allowance of legumes did me in), but it set me on the right track.
 I tweaked my diet from there, and by removing legumes and large amounts of nuts (along with some other changes), I accidentally became Paleo.
 I admit, I did “fall off the wagon” a few times along the way, but when I finally committed to eating 100% Paleo and stuck with it?
 It actually began to work.

 With the combination of my surgeries and my new dietary changes, I went into remission for several years.
-Nutrition became as critical part of managing my inflammation.
-Although most medical doctors told me that food wouldn’t have any significant impact on my disease, and that lifelong medications were my only option, it was food that ultimately became my “medicine.”
+Nutrition became a critical part of managing my inflammation.
+Although most medical doctors told me that food wouldn’t have any significant impact on my disease, it was food that became my “medicine.”

 Unfortunately, as anyone with severe autoimmune disease knows, things can turn on a dime.
 Although my Paleo diet was helpful for many years, I eventually developed a histamine intolerance and had to adjust my way of eating.
 This only became exacerbated by new intestinal surgeries (including an ileostomy) which further limited the foods I could tolerate (I can no longer eat a lot of hard-to-digest foods, including many vegetables, because of the risk of intestinal blockages).

-With so many food intolerances, I no longer follow a strict Paleo protocol.
+With so many food intolerances, I no longer follow a Paleo protocol.
+I mostly just eat whatever my body can tolerate on that particular day.
 But I still try to incorporate some of the principles as long as they support my healing and help reduce my symptoms.
 It’s also important to remember that everyone is different, and there is no one-size-fits-all diet that works for everyone.
 We experiment, and we do the best that we can!